zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-deployment.md

 Once ZenML is deployed, one or multiple users can connect to with the `zenml connect` command.
-If no arguments are supplied, ZenML will attempt to connect to the last ZenML server deployed from the local host using the 'zenml deploy' command:
+If no arguments are supplied, ZenML will attempt to connect to the last ZenML server deployed from the local host using the `zenml deploy` command:

 ```bash
 zenml connect
 ```

 To connect to a ZenML server, you can either pass the configuration as command line arguments or as a YAML file: